valentino-cachan/Challenge---HTML-CSS-/README.md

 ## Notes

-### You must work on a new branch called, vCard, and create the PR, with an image of your progress.
+### You must work on a new branch called, vCard, and create the PR, with an image of your progress and add me such as Reviewer at your PR.